SadaleNet/chip8/README.md

 (sina sona e toki pona la o lukin e lipu ni: [mi pali e ilo ni: ona li pali kepeken nasin toki Sije "CHIP-8"](https://sadale.net/tok/75/))

-This repo contains my implementation of CHIP-8 Interpreter in C.
+This repo contains my implementation of CHIP-8 Interpreter in C. Originally I wrote it as a weekend project.
+Now that I'm expanding and repurposing it to be used in a physical game console that I'm developing.

 ![Screenshot of the CHIP-8 Interpreter running Brix](./doc/Brix%20(by%20Andreas%20Gustafsson)(1990).ch8.jpg?raw=true)

-Blogpost of this project available here: [Weekend Project: CHIP-8 Interpreter/Emulator](https://sadale.net/en/75/)
+Blogpost of the original implementation of this project is available here: [Weekend Project: CHIP-8 Interpreter/Emulator](https://sadale.net/en/75/)

 ### Why another one?
 Aren't there already exist many of them on the internet?

-I was a bit bored this weekend so I decided to take up a challenge and implement a [CHIP-8 Interpreter](https://en.wikipedia.org/wiki/CHIP-8) on my own.
-I thought that it'd take me a week but I ended up getting it done within a few hours.
+I was a bit bored in a weekend so I decided to take up a challenge and implement a [CHIP-8 Interpreter](https://en.wikipedia.org/wiki/CHIP-8) on my own.
+For minimal implementation without extension support, I thought that it'd take me a week but I ended up getting it done within a few hours.
 I was surprised at how easy it is.

+Now that I'm developing a physical game console that emulates CHIP-8.
+The implementation of this repo is meant to be integrated into that physical game console.
+It has performance feature specifically designed for the hardware of the game console, such as column-major display buffer and 32bit little-endian encoding of the audio pattern buffer.

-It's compatible with maybe 80% of the CHIP-8 games listed here: [https://archive.org/details/chip-8-games](https://archive.org/details/chip-8-games).
+This implementation is compatible with maybe 80% of the CHIP-8 games listed here: [https://archive.org/details/chip-8-games](https://archive.org/details/chip-8-games).
 The incompatibility is mainly caused by the quirks between different implementations.

 I came up with this implementation on my own solely by reading the reference documents below.
 I did not read the source code of any other CHIP-8 interpreters, nor any guide of implementing CHIP-8 interpreters.

-This implementation only supports COSMAC VIP's instruction set.
-Machine code is not implemented.
-It does not support any extensions for now.
-Maybe I'll find a time to implement that in the future.

-It's not performance-optimized.
-It probably has a few bugs on it that I haven't found yet.
-Maybe I'll work on that if I find any use of it.

-For simplicity of implementation, the beeper is emulated by lighting up the bar at the bottom of the display (as shown on the screenshot above, the dark-gray bra at the bottom would light up when the beeper is active).
+At first, this implementation only supported COSMAC VIP's instruction set.
+Since 2026, I've started implementing support of Super-CHIP and part of XO-Chip extensions.
+For simplicity of implementation, XO-Chip's extension is only partially supported:

+* pitch change is not supported in the SDL implementation.
+However, it's properly implemented in the emulator's core code itself.
+* bitplanes selection isn't supported.
+The game console I'm building is monochrome and cannot support 4 colors.
+* 64K RAM isn't supported.
+The game console I'm building doesn't have that much RAM
+* long jump isn't supported because there's no need for that with 4K RAM.

 ### Dependencies